Well Person Clinics

 This is normally available from October to November each year for patients in high risk groups (diabetics, chest and heart disease) and particularly all those over 65.
 Details will be advertised in the surgery and appointments can be made through reception in the normal manner from mid-August.
 All those with chest problems are encouraged to take advantage of this vaccine.

-We suggest cervical smears are done every three/five years (depending on your age) between the ages of 24.5 - 64.
+A cervical smear test is a quick, easy and reliable way to detect abnormal cells at the neck of the womb (cervix) that can lead to cancer if not treated early.
+We suggest cervical smears are done every three/five years (depending on your age) women between the ages of 24.5 - 49 should have one every three years and those aged 50 - 64 every five years .
 If you feel your appointment is overdue please check with either our receptionist or practice nurse.
-All the doctors and the practice nurses will be happy to carry out this procedure.
 Please tell the receptionist if you are coming for a smear.